MohanFSDeveloper/paramothers.github.io/mydoc/IDEA Study.md

     k.
 Content assistence in code template. awesome ( live template )

     l.
 Run configuration - temporary. it is not like eclipe would create many run configuration permanantly

+    14. save project as templete.

+    15. Easy to datasource configuration (any settings sharing) in IDEA and easy to share team members.

+    16. The presentation of Project Structure view.

+    17. configuring scope and color for files.

+    18. group-regroup-enable/disabe tool and menu items.

+    19. Quick - list ( custom menu list )

  2. One project, but *many module support*.